 An online bachelor's degree program in business or finance can provide you with the training needed to become a financial advisor.
-Learn more about what is required to become a financial advisor and distance education programs in this field, and explore the course topics you'd study as a student.
+Learn more about what is required to become a financial advisor and distance education programs in this field.
+Explore the course topics you'd study as a student.
 Read about job options for financial advisors, as well as the outlook for the career.
 Schools offering Chartered Financial Analyst (CFA) degrees can also be found in these popular choices.

 What Are the Qualifications to Become a Financial Advisor?

 According to the U.S. Bureau of Labor Statistics (BLS), a minimum of a bachelor's degree is required to work as a financial advisor (www.bls.gov).
 Degree programs in finance, accounting or business management can prepare you for work in this field.
 Although not a requirement for becoming a financial advisor, you can earn certification as a financial planner, which might improve your chances of employment.
 Prerequisites for taking the Certified Financial Planner exam are three years of work experience and a bachelor's degree.